 Flex PCB Prototyping is made through the following process:

-- Flex Printed Circuit Board (PCB) Stackup: This is a significant part of a flex PCB design data set.
-It comprises a flex PCB description that explains and completes the particular material requirements alongside its construction.
+- Flex PCB Stackup: This is a significant part of a flex PCB design data set.
+It comprises a flex PCB description explaining and completing the particular material requirements and its construction.
 The flex printed product supplier needs circuit board stack-up to ensure the finished product is manufactured in accordance with customer specifications and meets all electrical and mechanical bending design requirements.

 These particular requirements include:

 - Non-Adhesive flex core(s)

 - Distinctive overlays are applied only to exposed flexible areas and shouldn’t be applied to rigid regions.